 Fairly undiscovered vineyards that sit farther west than any other sites on the Central Coast

-Aaron Jackson cleverly (at the time) chose the Rhône Valley varietal Petite Sirah as his preferred grape and the rest is history.
-Utilizing the steep, limestone-laden hillsides of west Paso Robles (he terms the area his backyard) for his vineyard sites, he began producing wines that gained immediate attention and extremely high scores from wine industry periodicals and competitions.
+Utilizing the steep, limestone-laden hillsides of West Paso Robles (he terms the area ‘his backyard’) for his vineyard sites, Aaron began producing wines that gained immediate attention and extremely high scores from wine industry periodicals and competitions.

-“I always felt there was great potential for the (Petite Sirah) varietal,” he explained further.
+“I always felt there was great potential for the (Petite Sirah) varietal,” he explained.
 “Within this blackest of grapes we found the wines we knew we wanted to create.
-We chose sites within the Westside districts of Willow Creek, Adelaida and Templeton Gap that each expressed a unique terroir for our wines.”
+We chose sites within the Westside districts of Willow Creek, Adelaida and Templeton Gap, and each expressed a unique terroir for our wines.”
 From these sites, Aaron coaxes this massively structured varietals (along with Grenache, Syrah, Mourvedre, Cabernet Sauvignon, and Petit Verdot) into a portfolio of unique cuvées that evoke his best expression of westside Paso Robles terroir.

 “Petite Sirah is a wonderful grape to work with,” he concluded.
 “The fact is, we simply weren’t giving it the attention and love it deserved.”
 All that has changed thanks to Aaron Jackson.